 Federal Government May Tighten Restrictions On Service Animals On Planes

-The U.S. Department of Transportation is considering tightening the rules for taking service animals on planes after rising customer complaints and lobbying from the airlines who think current regulations are too lenient.
+The U.S. Department of Transportation is considering tightening the rules for taking service animals on planes after increased customer complaints and lobbying from the airlines who think current regulations are too lenient.

 The Department of Transportation would no longer require airlines to consider emotional support animals to be service animals, as they have in the past.
-It also would requires additional paperwork for service dogs, which some disability advocates find troubling.
+It also would require additional paperwork for service dogs, which some disability advocates find troubling.

 In recent years, a spate of incidents in which people attempted to fly with exotic animals such as a squirrel or a peacock for emotional support have raised questions about whether the regulations are too permissive and prone to easy abuse.

-Taylor Garland, a spokesperson for the Association of Flight Attendants-CWA, says they've seen an exponential increase in emotional support animals in the last five years.
+Taylor Garland, a spokesperson for the Association of Flight Attendants-CWA, says the group has seen an exponential increase in emotional support animals in the past five years.
 The union believes people who don't actually need their animal for emotional support to travel sometimes abuse the system.

-"What it's caused is a number of safety, health and security issues on board our aircraft, which has led to minor things like animals loose in the cabin to very serious safety issues where untrained animals have attacked flight attendants or other passengers or other legitimate service dogs," she said.
+"What it's caused is a number of safety, health and security issues onboard our aircraft, which has led to minor things like animals loose in the cabin to very serious safety issues where untrained animals have attacked flight attendants or other passengers or other legitimate service dogs," she said.

 The department said in a statement that it "wants to ensure that individuals with disabilities can continue using their service animals while also reducing the likelihood that passengers wishing to travel with their pets on aircraft will be able to falsely claim their pets are service animals."